 The ‘Request a Review’ button seeks to replace outside messaging systems and email contacts.

-In recent weeks, Amazon has totally removed contact information from Order Details, including last names and shipping addresses.
+In late 2019, Amazon totally removed contact information from Order Details, including last names and shipping addresses.
 At most, sellers are able to see the first name of the buyer and the city they live in.

 And while sellers can still use tools such as Jungle Scout’s Launch to send customers customized messages (including requests for reviews), these are funneled through Amazon to protect customer contact information.

 Also, the ‘Request a Review’ option is only available once per sale.
-Sellers must manually click to request a review for each order, rather than automating email requests to all customers.
+Using Amazon alone, sellers must manually click to request a review for each order, rather than automating email requests to all customers.

 What does Amazon’s ‘Request a Review’ mean for sellers?